input-output-hk/catalyst-engineering/style_guides/rust_style_guide.md

 But that doesn't mean we shouldn't document private items.
 Ideally, we'd document as much as possible.

-Of course, for tiny helper functions, or functions whose behaviour is obvious from looking don't need documentation.
+Of course, for tiny helper functions, or functions whose behavior is obvious from looking don't need documentation.
 For example, this sort of comment doesn't add much:

 ```rust